-Business owners and employers are required to create a written smoking and electronic cigarette use policy.
+Business owners and employers are required to create a smoking and e-cigarette use policy.
 It should be posted for all employees and shared with new hires.
-In most cases, the policy should prohibit smoking and e-cigarette use in indoor workplace spaces.
+In most cases, the policy should prohibit any smoking and e-cigarette use in indoor workplace spaces.

 Non-Tobacco Hookah Establishments

 All hookah-serving establishments are required to have a permit.
 No new permit applications are currently being accepted.
 Permitted establishments must only serve non-tobacco shisha.
 Hookah establishments must display warning signs about the health risks of hookah smoke.
 People younger than 21 are not permitted to enter hookah-serving establishments.

 The SFAA makes virtually all workplaces in New York City smoke-free, with the following exemptions: